Training Energy-Based Normalizing Flow with Score-Matching Objectives: Appendix

 To establish $p_\rvx$ for all three datasets, we smooth a Dirac function using a Gaussian kernel.
 Specifically, we define the Dirac function as $\hat{p}(\hat{\vx})\triangleq\frac{1}{M}\sum_{i=1}^M \delta(\norm{\hat{\vx}-\hat{\vx}^{(i)}})$, where $\{\hat{\vx}^{(i)}\}_{i=1}^M$ are $M$ uniformly-sampled data points.
 The data distribution is defined as $p_\rvx(\vx)\triangleq\int \hat{p}(\hat{\vx}) \N(\vx|\hat{\vx}, \hat{\sigma}^2\mI) d\hat{\vx}=\frac{1}{M}\sum_{i=1}^M \N(\vx|\hat{\vx}^{(i)}, \hat{\sigma}^2\mI)$.
 The closed-form expressions for $p_\rvx(\vx)$ and $\dd{\vx}{\log p_\rvx(\vx)}$ can be obtained using the derivation in~\citep{Chao2022DenoisingLS}.
 In the experiments, $M$ is set as $50,000$, and $\hat{\sigma}$ is fixed at $0.375$ for all three datasets.

-\textbf{Implementation Details.}~The architecture of $g(\cdot\,;\param)$ consists of ten Glow blocks~\citep{Kingma2018GlowGF}.
+\textbf{Implementation Details.}~The model architecture of $g(\cdot\,;\param)$ consists of ten Glow blocks~\citep{Kingma2018GlowGF}.
 Each block comprises an actnorm~\citep{Kingma2018GlowGF} layer, a fully-connected layer, and an affine coupling layer.
-Table~\ref{tab:layers} provides the formal definitions of these operations.
+Table~\ref{tab:layers} provides the formal definitions of these operations. $\prior(\cdot)$ is implemented as an isotropic Gaussian with zero mean and unit variance.
 To determine the best hyperparameters, we perform a grid search over the following optimizers, learning rates, and gradient clipping values based on the evaluation results in terms of the KL divergence.
 The optimizers include Adam~\citep{Kingma2014AdamAM}, AdamW~\citep{Loshchilov2017DecoupledWD}, and RMSProp.
 The learning rate and gradient clipping values are selected from (5e-3, 1e-3, 5e-4, 1e-4) and (None, 2.5, 10.0), respectively.
 Table~\ref{tab:hyperparam_toy} summarizes the selected hyperparameters.
 The optimization processes of Sine and Swirl datasets require 50,000 training iterations for convergence, while that of the Checkerboard dataset requires 100,000 iterations.
 The batch size is fixed at 5,000 for all setups.